Body Piercing Aftercare

 Cleaning Instructions for Body Piercings

-- SPRAY saline onto a clean q-tip, piece of paper towel, or gauze.
+- SPRAY saline onto a clean piece of gauze.

 Cleaning Instructions for Oral Piercings